|ACHA National Conference|

 |British Columbia, Canada|

 Shortly after that accident, I became active in the congenital heart defect/disease community.
 As an advocate and speaker, I have had the opportunity to share my own story and to help raise awareness on Capitol Hill and at events across the country.
-I am currently a Senior Ambassador and a blogger with the Adult Congenital Heart Association; and my volunteer work in the CHD community has also given me the chance to collaborate with The Children’s Heart Foundation and the Pediatric Congenital Heart Association.
+I am currently a Senior Ambassador, blogger, and the Advocacy Affinity Group Leader with the Adult Congenital Heart Association and a member of the Congenital Heart Public Health Consortium.
+My volunteer work in the CHD community has also given me the chance to collaborate with The Children’s Heart Foundation and the Pediatric Congenital Heart Association.

 In January 2014, I had my second open heart surgery to replace my original pulmonary valve, which had been leaking since birth, and to remove the aneurysm that was discovered just over two years prior.
 I ran a 5K race 108 days later and clocked my personal best time to date.